Hermes (Greek stamp): The "control numbers" at the back of the "large Hermes head"

-Not any single official document has been found so far allowing us to understand the exact purpose of these numbers.
-Several hypotheses are possible: limitation of falsification of the stamps or, easier control of the production of the stamps...
-This second hypothesis is considered by the specialists of the "large Hermes head" stamp as the most probable.
-This is the reason why these figures are commonly called "control numbers".

 The unique writing comment existing, to this date, about these "control numbers" is the one that can be found in the post scriptum of a letter of Désiré-Albert Barre written to the Greek administration for the second shipment of the stamps and plates to Athens on September 11, 1861.
 In that letter the French Chief Engraver is writing: "The 10 lepta stamps, the last produced, carry on their back the printed value: 10 lepta in large sized numbers.
 I believed that it was necessary to apply this innovation to these stamps, this idea came to me late and which appears to offer some great advantages.".

+Not any single official document has been found so far allowing us to understand the exact purpose of these numbers.
+Several hypotheses are possible: